dlenski/PySIMG/README.md

   Each of the images is pre- and post-padding with `DONT_CARE` blocks, to align with the full image size.
 (The only other publicly-available tool I know of that can do this is [SparseConverter](https://forum.xda-developers.com/showthread.php?t=2749797)).
+* It can replace real data patterns with `DONT_CARE` (e.g. `-D 00000000` or `-D FFFFFFFF`).
+This should never be used on real images unless it is known that the image flash will be preceded by `fastboot erase` or something else that leaves the whole memory in a known state.

 Available options: